'

 Specifically, here is some of my feedback about D’tour company:

-• Timing: they provided us with a schedule, but the real departure time was late 15-20mins for all activities.
+• Timing: They provided us with a schedule, but the real departure time was 15-20 minutes for all activities.
 We always came earlier and had to wait at the jetty for quite a long time.
-It was boring because there are nothing else to do at the jetty as well.
+It was boring because there was nothing else to do at the jetty as well.
 Waste of time.

 Mosquitos spray